jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 This will run the payload bypassing UAC, you can check the listener to see the new meterpreter session being setup.

 You should be able to run `ps` on the new meterpreter session to view the services on the target system, you should be able to migrate to any of these services, particularly any services running `NT AUTHORITY\SYSTEM` which would then escalate your privileges.
 If you migrated to one of these services running NT AUTHORITY\SYSTEM, you should have the permission to  perform actions like dumping NTLM hashes using something like Kiwi.

+**(OPTIONAL) Post Exploitation Credential dumping**

 In Metasploit, `kiwi` is an extension of **Meterpreter** that provides credential extraction capabilities similar to Mimikatz.

 - **Load the Kiwi extension**
 ```